Svish/cypress-helper-redux/README.md

 // Gather them all up into an object const actionCreators = { foo, bar };

-// Expose it so the helper knows where to find it: if ('Cypress' in window) {
+// Expose it so the helper knows where to find it if ('Cypress' in window) {
   (window as any).__chr__actionCreators__ = actionCreators;
 }